 As to the Financial information, we shall be asking the organizations for a range of 5 to 6 years of financial data - two years prior to and three after certification.
-A Lickert scale will be used as well, but separately for each type of activity and for each indicator; each one will have a proper scale with minimum and maximum values defining a class - from 1 to 5.
-These pattern values will be collected from an official document named "Boletim Estatistico" issued by the Bank of Portugal.
-This Central Bank issues sectorial indicators for companies in Portugal within the specific types of activity.
+A Lickert scale will be used as well, but separately for each indicator and for each type of activity of the organization; each one will have a proper scale with minimum and maximum values defining a class - from 1 to 5.
+These pattern values will be collected an official document named "Boletim Estatistico" from the Bank of Portugal Information.
+This Central Bank issues sectorial indicators for companies in Portugal within specific types of activity.